 \subsection{Risk Aversion, Hallucinations, and Moravec's Paradox}

-To understand the friction between technical exposure and actual labor substitution, it is imperative to integrate insights from behavioral economics, epistemology, and robotics.
-The translation of theoretical AI exposure into actual labor substitution is fundamentally constrained by the epistemological limits of current statistical-fitting architectures \cite{Bubeck2023, DellAcqua2023}.
-Because LLMs fail unpredictably in long-tail scenarios---a phenomenon conceptualized as the ``Jagged Technological Frontier''---deploying these models in high-stakes environments triggers acute liability asymmetries that traditional task-based models structurally ignore \cite{Agrawal2023, Autor2024}.
+To understand the friction between technical exposure and actual labor substitution, the discussion needs to integrate insights from behavioral economics, epistemology, and robotics.
+The translation of theoretical AI exposure into actual substitution is constrained by the epistemological limits of current statistical-fitting architectures \cite{Bubeck2023, DellAcqua2023}.
+LLMs fail unpredictably in long-tail scenarios, a phenomenon known as the ``Jagged Technological Frontier.''
+Deploying these models in high-stakes environments therefore triggers liability asymmetries that traditional task-based models structurally ignore \cite{Agrawal2023, Autor2024}.

-When evaluating task automation, the cost of these failures is asymmetrical.
-Prospect Theory \cite{kahneman1979prospect} highlights human \textit{Loss Aversion}, explaining why management structures resist delegating high-stakes decisions to black-box algorithms.
-Furthermore, the resilience of physical labor against AI penetration is best explained by \textit{Moravec's Paradox} \cite{moravec1988mind}, which observes that high-level reasoning requires minimal computation, while low-level sensorimotor skills require enormous, often currently insurmountable, computational resources.
-Polanyi's Paradox \cite{polanyi1966tacit} further reinforces this by highlighting that much of human physical and professional expertise relies on tacit knowledge that cannot be easily textualized for LLM training.
+The cost of these failures is asymmetrical.
+Prospect Theory \cite{kahneman1979prospect} highlights human \textit{Loss Aversion}, which explains why management structures resist delegating high-stakes decisions to black-box algorithms.
+The resilience of physical labor against AI penetration is best explained by \textit{Moravec's Paradox} \cite{moravec1988mind}: high-level reasoning requires modest computation, while low-level sensorimotor skills require enormous, often currently insurmountable, resources.
+Polanyi's Paradox \cite{polanyi1966tacit} reinforces the point by observing that much of human physical and professional expertise relies on tacit knowledge that cannot easily be textualized for LLM training.

 Collectively, this literature suggests a critical void: the necessity of a model that simultaneously measures an AI's cognitive reach while aggressively penalizing its deployment based on real-world commercial and physical risks.
 This paper fills this void by quantifying both dimensions at the atomic action level.